OAKO-UCONN/distributed-systems-journey/1000-days-challenge/README.md

 - Continued chapter 11 - A Short Visit to Common Data Structures from LYSE book.
 - Finished chapter 11 - A Short Visit to Common Data Structures from LYSE book.
 - Started "Repeated string" challenge in HackerRank with Erlang.

+> ** OBS **: since I'm in the process of moving to another city, I'll consider a successful day, a day that I study at least 1 hour.

+### Day 0010 - 2020-07-21 ✔

+- Continued "Repeated string" challenge in HackerRank with Erlang.
+- Finished first version of "Repeated string" challenge in HackerRank [with Erlang](https://github.com/ericdouglas/algorithms-and-data-structures/blob/master/hackerrank/interview-preparation-kit/warmup-challenges/repeated-string/erlang/repeat.erl).
+This version does not work for big inputs, so I will make another version.
+Message from HackerRank: _Your code did not execute within the time limits_.
+- Started second version of "Repeated string" challenge in HackerRank with Erlang.
+- Studied 1h 10min.